devdogio/RucksackDocs/Items/Items.md

 For example:
 You have a "Sword" and would now like to create a "Fire Sword".
 This can be done through nesting item definitions.

+!!! notice
-> Note: The parent and child item definitions can not differ in type.
+    The parent and child item definitions can not differ in type.

 - Parent: Sword
 - Child Fire Sword